|

 When rhythm is off, this instrument also provides a sort-of key split

-feature; in "manual bass" mode you can play a monophonic e-bass at the
+feature; in "manual bass" mode you can play a monophonic e-bass on the

 left (accompaniment) keyboard section and the 3 note polyphonic main voice